CornellDataScience/info1998/syllabus.md

 #### Attendance

 Attendance is not required.
 However, we highly encourage you to attend lecture if you can.
-We discuss the answers to the assigned assignments in class, and coming to lectures ensures at least a fairly high score on assignments.
-For people who cannot attend lectures, we will post lecture recording under the "Schedule" section.
+We discuss code relevant to the answers to the assigned assignments in class, and coming to lectures ensures at least a fairly high score on assignments.
+For people who cannot attend lectures, we will post lecture recordings from Spring 2021 under the "Schedule" section.

 #### Academic Integrity